N.J. Gov. Christie spotted on beach closed by government shutdown

-After a government shutdown left the state beaches of New Jersey closed during the Fourth of July weekend, thousands of people had to find other ways to enjoy their long holiday break.
+After a government shutdown left the state beaches of New Jersey closed for the start of the Fourth of July holiday, thousands of people had to find other ways to enjoy their long holiday break.

 Except for one: Gov. Chris Christie.

-Christie and his family were spotted on Sunday lounging on the sand at Island Beach State Park — one of the numerous parks and beaches closed by the government shutdown.
+Christie and his family were spotted on Sunday lounging on the sand at Island Beach State Park — one of the numerous parks and beaches closed by a government shutdown that ended Monday night after local lawmakers negotiated a budget deal.

 Many New Jerseyans — including his own lieutenant governor, Kim Guadagno, the Republican candidate for governor in November — were not pleased when the images emerged.